Zachacious/presto/README.md

 ## 🎯 What Presto Does

+If you’ve ever copied a file into ChatGPT just to ask a quick question — Presto was built for you.

+Presto lets you run LLM completions on any file or folder — using simple CLI flags and regex filters.

+Whether you're auditing code, generating docs, summarizing logs, or just asking questions, Presto turns your terminal into an AI-powered assistant that works with your existing tools and workflow.

 - **Transform existing files** with AI-powered modifications
 - **Generate new content** from context and prompts
 - **Batch process** entire directories with intelligent filtering